Key Takeaways

 Depending on the type, cheese usually exudes an odour ranging from slightly pleasant to extremely unpleasant.

-Furthermore, depending on the type, some cheese elements are highly sensitive to foreign odours.
+Some cheese elements are highly sensitive to foreign odours.

 Ensure proper ventilation